FAA fines Boeing $5.4 million for not fulfilling terms of long-running safety agreement

 The FAA accused at least four Boeing managers of subjecting safety engineers to “undue pressure.”

-In one instance, regulators alleged that senior Boeing managers retaliated against a manager in the safety unit by refusing to interview him for a promotion.
+In one instance, regulators alleged that senior Boeing managers retaliated against a manager in the safety unit by refusing to interview that person for a promotion.
 Another incident involved Boeing managers pressuring employees to sign off on a plane that was nearing an inspection deadline.

 In December 2019 and January 2020, the FAA proposed $9.3 million in fines against Boeing, alleging it had said defective wing parts on 737s were safe to use.
 The company was allowed to review the fines and contest them, and the current status of the cases was not clear.
 An FAA spokesman declined to comment.